jesus-333/Google-Hash-Code-2019-Python/README.md

 # Google Hash Code 2019 Python
  Solution to the google hash code 2019 in Python.
-The total score is 3570614 divided has in the table below.
+The total score is 3570614 divided as in the table below.

 |       File      |  Score  |